Home > Biking

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Your mountain bike grips are one of only three contact points between you and your bike, and arguably the most important when it comes to control.
-For such a seemingly simple component, the right grips can improve your comfort with the right fit, cushioning, and ergonomics, while ensuring you maintain your grip through whatever comes down the trail.
+Your mountain bike grips are one of only three contact points between you and your bike and are important for comfort and control.
+For such a seemingly simple component, the right grips can improve your comfort with the right fit, cushioning, and ergonomics while ensuring you maintain your grip through whatever comes down the trail.

 Compared to most other mountain bike-related upgrades, grips are among the most affordable, so it’s easy to freshen up the look and feel of your ride.
 But with so many options to choose from, finding the right pair to suit your riding style and preferences can be a challenge.
 Different diameters, materials, cushioning levels, patterns, and attachment styles can all play a role in the mountain bike grips that are best for you.